Helen Clark: In popular culture

-In 1996, Clark guest starred as herself in popular New Zealand soap opera Shortland Street.
+In 1996, Clark guest starred as herself in the popular New Zealand soap opera Shortland Street.
 A satirical book, later adapted as a play, titled On the Conditions and Possibilities of Helen Clark Taking Me as Her Young Lover, by Richard Meros, was published by Lawrence and Gibson in 2005.
 Clark has also guest-starred on bro'Town, the New Zealand animated television series.

 In 2020, the Eden Park Trust Board requested the right to stage six concerts a year, without having to seek individual planning permission – a process that had forced it to drop past concert plans.
 Clark said concerts at Eden Park stadium would "represent a home invasion of noise" and told a planning hearing the bid for six gigs a year should be rejected.
 Clark lives four streets from the stadium and told the independent planning commission "one's home is one's sanctuary".
 The former prime minister moved into her home in 1981 when Eden Park was a venue for daytime cricket and rugby.